OECD Public Health Graphic Explorer

 The statistical data for Israel are supplied by and under the responsibility of the relevant Israeli authorities.
 The use of such data by the OECD is without prejudice to the status of the Golan Heights, East Jerusalem and Israeli settlements in the West Bank under the terms of international law.

-Explore the results produced by the OECD SPHeP NCDs model and find out more about the burden of obesity in your country and on the policies which could significantly improve health outcomes.
-For more information see About section.
+Explore the results produced by the OECD SPHeP NCDs and AMR models and find out more about the burden of alcohol, obesity and AMR in your country and on the policies which could significantly improve health outcomes.
+For more information see the 'About' section.